adamped/xarch-starter/README.md

 4. Settings Plugin For Xamarin
 5. Newtonsoft Json

+# Conventions

+ViewModels are loaded on a convention basis.
+They must be in the namespace Mobile.ViewModel and the class name must end in ViewModel.
+They will then be automatically loaded.

 # Personal Preferences

 1. I love using XAML, hence this project will use XAML for all views.